richtaur/GameDevTreasure/src/post/the-art-of-screenshake.md

 contentURLs: [https://www.youtube.com/watch?v=AJdEqssNZ-U]
 ---

-A step-by-step guide on making a simple 2d-side-scrolling platformer more satisfying to play.
+A step-by-step guide on making a simple 2d-side-scrolling platformer game more satisfying to play.